- Harvard University, Bachelor of Arts (Latin)

 Hewitt is the host of a nationally-syndicated radio show, heard in more than 120 cities across the United States every weekday afternoon and which has an audience estimated at more than 2 million listeners every week.
 Hewitt also writes daily for his blog, HughHewitt.com, which is among the most visited political and law blogs in the United States.
 He is also a weekly columnist for The Washington Examiner and Townhall.com.
 In a 2006 profile of Hewitt for The New Yorker, the dean of the Columbia University School of Journalism told his readers that Hewitt was “the most influential conservative you have never heard of.”
 Professor Hewitt has been a frequent guest on CNN, Fox News Network and MSNBC, and has written for The New York Times, The Wall Street Journal and the Los Angeles Times.

-Professor Hewitt received three Emmys during his decade of work as co-host of the week-night television news and public affairs show Life & Times on PBS Los Angeles affiliate KCET-TV.
+Professor Hewitt received three Emmys during his decade as co-host of the week-night television news and public affairs show Life & Times on PBS Los Angeles affiliate KCET-TV.
 He also conceived of and hosted the eight-part 1996 PBS television series Searching For God In America, and he authored a companion book by the same name.
 Indeed, Professor Hewitt is the author of more than a dozen books, including two New York Times best sellers.
 Among his books are: The Queen: The Epic Ambition of Hillary and the Coming of a Second “Clinton Era” (2015); The Happiest Life: Seven Gifts, Seven Givers & the Secret to Genuine Success (2014), Talking with Pagans (2013); The Brief Against Obama: The Rise, Fall, and Epic Fail of the Hope & Change Presidency (2012); The Good and Faithful Servant: A Small Group Study on Politics and Government for Christians (2009); The Fair Tax Fantasy (2009) (with Hank Adler); GOP 5.0: Republican Renewal Under President Obama (2009); The War Against the West (2008); Letter to a Young Obama Supporter (2008); A Mormon in the White House?
 (2007); Painting The Map Red: The Fight To Create A Permanent Republican Majority (2006); Blog: Understanding the Information Reformation That’s Changing Your World, (2005); If It’s Not Close, They Can’t Cheat (2004); In, But Not Of (2003); The Embarrassed Believer (1998); and First Principles: A Primer of Ideas for the College Bound Student (1987).